Daemach/cbdebugger/readme.md

 },
 ```

-Also remember that you can activate the bidining parameters to the sql calls.
+Also remember that you can activate the binding parameters to the sql calls.

 ## Modules Panel